galvestontx/malicious_prosecution/README.md

 ##

-Training For Beginners
+***Training For Beginners***

-For this course, you will be using this GitHub repository as a boilerplate.
+For the training course, you will be using [this GitHub repository](https://github.com/freeCodeCamp/Rust-In-Replit/) as a boilerplate.
 To begin, click the following link to create a new REPL from the boilerplate:

 ---